Schools Coordinator

 Secondment of existing post holder

-We are recruiting for a Schools Coordinator post in the following region and area:
+We are recruiting for a Schools Coordinator post in the following area:

 1xfull time 35 hpw, fixed term contract until 31/8/2027